-22. In light of the commitments of your jurisdiction that have been made (whether at international treaty meetings or more generally), do you expect there to be substantial legislative change or reform in the relation to climate change in the near future?
+23. In light of the commitments of your jurisdiction that have been made (whether at international treaty meetings or more generally), do you expect there to be substantial legislative change or reform in the relation to climate change in the near future?

 The EU and Germany both have set out high ambitions to become climate-neutral in the near future.
-Especially due to the ongoing adoption of new EU directives in accordance with the EU Green Deal and the "Fit-for 55" package, it is inevitable that further substantial legislative changes will follow.
+Especially due to the ongoing adoption of new EU legislation in accordance with the EU Green Deal and the "Fit-for 55" package, it is inevitable that further substantial legislative changes will follow on the national level in Germany.

-23. To what extent can the following persons be held liable for breaches of environmental law and/or pollution caused by a company: (a) the company itself; (b) the shareholders of the company; (c) the directors of the company; (d) a parent company; (e) entities (e.g. banks) that have lent money to the company; and (f) any other entities?
+24. To what extent can the following persons be held liable for breaches of environmental law and/or pollution caused by a company: (a) the company itself; (b) the shareholders of the company; (c) the directors of the company; (d) a parent company; (e) entities (e.g. banks) that have lent money to the company; and (f) any other entities?
+Transactions